Carbon and climate

 4. providing products that help others reduce their GHG emissions.

-We regularly review our methodologies for monitoring our carbon footprint, including calculations and estimations where relevant.
-To ensure we align with latest protocols, we use the best data available and continually work to improve the accuracy of our reporting.
+We regularly review our methodologies for assessing our carbon footprint, including calculations and estimations where relevant.
+To ensure we align with the latest protocols, we use the best data available and continually work to improve the accuracy of our reporting.

 Energy and renewables